 15 sales tips to grow your business

-I recently attended a business sales course with Monkey’s Paw, based in Exeter.
+In the early days of starting my business, I attended a business sales course with Monkey’s Paw, based in Exeter.

-Although I have a background in sales, having been a Mortgage Consultant for part of my career, I found it very useful to attend this course to refresh this knowledge and bring it up to date, but also as a new business owner, I am looking at the topic through different eyes.
-I thought it may be useful to share some of the tips I learned on the course.
+Although I have a background in sales, having been a Mortgage Consultant for part of my career, I found it very useful to attend this course to refresh this knowledge and bring it up to date, but also as a new business owner, I was looking at the topic through different eyes.
+Here are some of the tips I learned on the course.

 Here are 15 sales tips to grow your business, that I gained from the seminar.

 - 30% of your prospective customers will do business with you, 30% won’t, so concentrate on the other 40%;